UGerhards/rsyslog/doc/source/reference/parameters/mmkubernetes-sslpartialchain.rst

 server cert with only an intermediate CA cert in your local trust store, rather than having to have the entire intermediate CA + root CA chain in your local trust store.
 See also `man s_client` - the `-partial_chain` flag.
-If you get errors like this, you probably need to set `sslpartialchain="on"`:
+If you get errors like this, you probably need to set `sslPartialChain="on"`:

 .. code-block:: none